camin-mccluskey/digital-garden/content/git-rename.md

 ----

 This presents a problem for developers as the default setting for Git is to respect how the OS handles case sensitivity.
-This means renaming a file by running something like `mv Mycomponent.tsx Mycomponent.tsx` will not result in any case that is picked up by Git.
+This means renaming a file by running something like `mv Mycomponent.tsx MyComponent.tsx` will not result in a change that is picked up by Git.

 To solve this you have 2 options.